Over 50 Years of Cultural Education

 like.
 We can bring a contingent of members (with the gents attired in kilts, of

-course) your organization's meeting or event and represent Scotland or present a
+course) to your organization's meeting or event to simply represent Scotland or we

-more formal program about Scotland.
-We can talk about Scottish culture and history
+can present a more formal program about Scotland.
+We can talk about Scottish culture

-or the impact of Scottish immigrants upon North Texas, our state as a whole and our
+and history or the impact of Scottish immigrants upon North Texas, our state as a

-traditional Highland dances.
-If you'd like us to participate in your next event, send
+Highland Dancers.
+If you'd like us to participate in your event, send us an

 and let us know what you have planned.